ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 YOU MUST COVER THE LAND AFTER YOU TILL IT TO ERADICATE THE JAPANESE KNOTWEED FROM THE LAND.

+---

+# Inexpensive Covers
+## Paperpulp Cover
+You can mix old paper in a bucket with a paint mixer and drill.
+This will make a paperpulp that you put over the entire land in about a 4" layer.
+The paper pulp will dry in the sun as you leave it on the ground.

 Happy Gardening 🙂

 ---